alih92/alih92/README.md

                      I'm a new developer based in London, United Kingdom.
 I will never say no to a bowl of Pho 🍜

                 I have a scientifc background and looking to transition into a more data driven role.
-My goal is to use data to help anyone and everyone
+My goal is to use data to help anyone and everyone to make better data driven decisions.
 ---
-        hello
+## My languages
+I have experience in

 <!--